Laserwolve/PayForMyMembership/SUPPORT.md

 ## Getting Help

-If you need help with PayForMyMembership, here are your options:
+If you need help with Mythic Market Mogul, here are your options:

 ### Documentation